Tremors (franchise): Tremors 3: Back to Perfection (2001)

 Tremors 3: Back to Perfection is a 2001 comedic monster film, the third in the "Tremors" series featuring the subterranean worm-creatures dubbed "Graboids".
 It was directed by Brent Maddock and stars Michael Gross.
 Like the second movie, the film was not released in theaters.
-It introduced a new creature called the Ass-Blasters.
+It introduced a new creature called the Ass-Blaster.

 Tremors 4: The Legend Begins (2004)

 Tremors 4: The Legend Begins is a 2004 direct-to-video movie.
 It is the fourth film in the "Tremors" series of monster films.
 It is a prequel to the earlier movies and featured Michael Gross as the ancestor to his original character in the first Tremors film.

 Tremors 5: Bloodlines (2015)

 Tremors 5: Bloodlines was produced in South Africa, featuring a returning Michael Gross and new co-star Jamie Kennedy.
 It also stars Natalie Becker.
 The film was released on Blu-ray, DVD and Digital HD on October 6, 2015.
 Though it is based on a script written by Brent Maddock and S. S. Wilson in 2004, the original creators declined to be involved due to a lack of creative control over the project.
 It received mixed reviews.